fraunhofer-isi-buildings/FLEX/README.md

 1. Clone the repo to your local computer;
 2. Open the project and install the requirements with `pip install -r requirements.txt` in the terminal;
 3. Install a solver for the `FLEX-Operation` model (setup with [Pyomo](http://www.pyomo.org/)).
 We suggest to use [gurobi](https://www.gurobi.com/), and if you would like to try other solvers, we appreciate if you could inform us the experience.
-In the `model_opt.py` file, you can switch to others solvers in `pyo.SolverFactory("gurobi")`.
+The solver can be configured in `src/models/operation/solver.py`.

-In the "tests" folder, we created three examples using the three FLEX models.
+In the `projects/` folder, we created example runs using the three FLEX models.
 They are good starting points for you to understand how to use the models.

 ## Citation